SESARLab/mfh-dl-performace-testing/thesis.md

 ### 2.3 Apache Hive

-*Apache Hive* is an open-source Data Warehouse system designed for querying and analyzing large datasets stored in Hadoop.
+Initially developed in 2009 by Facebook to access data on their Hadoop cluster, *Apache Hive* is an open-source Data Warehouse system designed for querying and analyzing large datasets stored in Hadoop.
 Hive provides standard SQL functionality with HiveQL, a declarative language that enables users to do ad-hoc querying, aggregation and data analysis.
-Apache Hive offers many advantages over working directly on Hadoop:

-- SQL is familiar to many developers and analysts; instead of writing complex MapReduce jobs in Java, a user can submit SQL queries to Hive to compute data stored on HDFS.
-- A mechanism to impose structure, using relational database abstractions, on a variety of data formats
-- Since HDFS can hold structured, semi-structured and unstructured data, Hive can read and store table data in various formats, including comma and tab-separated values (CSV/TSV), JSON, Apache Parquet, Apache ORC, and others.
+Apache Hive offers many advantages over working directly on Hadoop; first, SQL is familiar to many developers and analysts.
+Instead of writing verbose, complex MapReduce jobs in Java, a user can submit SQL queries to Hive to compute data stored on HDFS.
+Then, Apache Hive is a mechanism to impose structure, using relational database abstractions, like tables, on various data formats.
+Finally, since HDFS can hold structured, semi-structured and unstructured data, Hive can read and store table data in various formats, including comma and tab-separated values (CSV/TSV), JSON, Apache Parquet, Apache ORC, and others.

-Apache Hive is not designed for OLTP workloads or to support real-time analytics due to its batch-oriented nature.
-It is best suited for traditional data warehousing tasks: data analysis and distributed processing of massive volumes of data.
-Apache Hive is engineered to be scalable, as more machines can be dynamically added to the Hadoop cluster as needed, fault-tolerant, and loosely coupled with its input formats.
+Apache Hive is not designed for OLTP workloads or to support real-time analytics due to its batch-oriented nature, and it is more suitable for traditional data warehousing tasks: data analysis and distributed processing of massive volumes of data.
+Since it is based on Hadoop, Apache Hive is engineered to be scalable: more machines can be dynamically added to the Hadoop cluster as the storage needs of an organization increase over time.
+Also, Hive exploits HDFS peculiarity in fault-tolerance since data is automatically replicated across the DataNodes and available even in the presence of failures.
+As described in the following "Ingestion" section, Apache Hive is loosely coupled with its input formats because it can ingest data of various types and shapes.

 #### Design